GeneFeng/CircView/README.md

  4.1.4 Double click “mysql-installer-community-5.7.16.0.msi” to install MySQL.
 Be sure to create password “root” for user root during installation.
  4.2 For Mac OS
  4.2.1 Download MySQL Installation file from http://gb.whu.edu.cn/CircView/MySQL/mysql-5.7.17-macos10.12-x86_64.dmg
  4.2.2 Double click “mysql-5.7.17-macos10.12-x86_64.dmg” to install MySQL.
 Be sure to create password “root” for user root during installation.

+ If you have any problem or find any bug, please contact us: gfeng@whu.edu.cn